Girls wrestling recap.

 One successful tournament Girls Wrestling head coach, Fernando Arrita wants to especially shout out is the Chicago-area Curie Queen of the Maythem.
 “The girls did a solid job staying discipline.”

-More placers on the podium:
+More places on the podium:

 Third placers: Brianna Carbajal (120) and Violet Mayo (155)

-Fourths placers: Karia Munoz (110), Andrea Martinez (135), Rhysel Anum (145), and Anali Wilson (190),
+Fourth placers: Karia Munoz (110), Andrea Martinez (135), Rhyse Anum (145), and Anali Wilson (190),

 Fifth place from Morton: Quetzal Delgado (135)